BryanHogan/bryanhogan-blog-content/blog/south-korea-travel-guide.md

 7. **Cafes.** I already mentioned cafes earlier, but I want to highlight how many different cafes there actually are.
 From room cafes or multi bangs to animal or DIY cafes.
 So if you want to visit a Harry Potter cafe, have British tea time, have your own room to watch Netflix or listen to music on vinyl records, it's all there.
 8. **Amusement Parks.** Lotte World and Everland are the two most popular amusement parks in South Korea.
 Lotte World is located in Seoul and a bit smaller, still a fun place to spend the day.
 Everland is located outside of Seoul and Korea's largest amusement park.
 Even though it's smaller than the big amusement parks in Germany it's still worth a visit.
 9. **Virtual sports.** There's a large offering of different virtual sports in Korea.
 Here you can try virtual baseball or golf, but there's also places for shooting or VR games.
 10. **Shopping & night shopping.** Shopping, for cosmetic products at Olive Young or fashion at the million stores available, is highly popular in Korea.
 In areas such as the Dongdaemun market area you can even do your shopping at 2am.
+I also highly recommend to visit Daiso and ArtBox at least once.
-11. **Bars.** There are different kinds of bars and drinking places in Korea.
+1.  **Bars.** There are different kinds of bars and drinking places in Korea.
 From soju & beer places or cocktail bars to hunting pochas, hidden bars or game bars.
 Soju and beer is very cheap and popular in Korea, you can also mix the two.
 Or if you don't like the taste of pure Soju get a flavoured one, or mix it yourself.
 Hunting Pochas, or also called Hunting Bars, are places where people go to quickly meet new "romantic" partners.
 Korea also has bars with more novel concepts such as bars where you can play different kinds of games.
-12. **Ice skating.** There are nice ice skating rinks in Korea.
+2.  **Ice skating.** There are nice ice skating rinks in Korea.

 During summer:
 1. **Paddle boating.** During the summer near the Han River paddle boating places open up.